 1. Coursework: Graduate students obtain clinical experiences through CD 6398 (Application of Clinical Principles), CD 6399 and CD 6699 (Advanced Application of Clinical Principles).
-CD 6398 is designed for internship (under the direct clinical instruction of WT-CDP clinical instructors).
+CD 6398 is designed for internship (under the direct supervision of individuals who understand and uphold WTAMU clinic's standards and are in frequent communication with the clinical coordinator and program director).
 CD 6399 and 6699 is designed for externship (under the direct clinical instruction of approved clinical instructors from current WT-CDP affiliated facilities).
 All graduate students wanting to obtain clinical clock hours must be enrolled in CD 6398, CD 6399, or CD 6699.
 Both courses require instructor approval before enrolling.
 CD 6398, 6399 and 6699 courses include clinical practicum experience and formal class meetings.